What Is a Hanok? A Complete Guide to Traditional Korean Houses, Ondol, and Courtyard Life

 Maru and Madang – Open Paths for Wind

-The wooden floor (maru) and the courtyard (madang) let the breeze flow through.
+The maru and madang worked together to create natural airflow that kept the house cool and lively.
+By lifting the maru above ground level, hanoks allowed cool air to circulate beneath the floor and naturally ventilate the main living areas.
 Raised above ground, the maru kept the house ventilated and cool during summer.
 It became a space where people gathered to talk, cool off, or just relax.

 The courtyard wasn’t just decorative—it was where children played, sunlight warmed the jars of fermented food, and everyday life happened in harmony with nature.